Akaricchi/resume/resume.rst

   A free and open source Japanese-style "bullet hell" (Danmaku_) top-down shooter; a fangame of the `Touhou Project`_ series.

-  Original engine built with SDL_, with a 2 custom renderers (OpenGL 3.3 and SDL_GPU).
+  Original engine built with SDL_, with 2 custom renderers (OpenGL 3.3 and SDL_GPU).
 Written in C (GNU C11), with tooling written in Python.
 Runs on any modern desktop OS and in the browser (via Emscripten_).

   * Wrote most of the engine, including but not limited to the renderer, audio, virtual filesystem, replay, live